g8ecj/irrigate/README.md

 TODO

-allow use of either well pump on its own or domestic feed on its own
+ * allow use of either well pump on its own or domestic feed on its own
+ * include password generation command sa per standalone mongoose server